 However, unlike Extra Virgin Olive Oil (that still gets mislabeled 80% of the time) there are no fixed guidelines for production or distribution or coconut oil, therefore it is important to inform yourself on the suppliers and select an Extra virgin or unrefined virgin coconut oil.

 Treated so that it does not smell or taste of coconut with the use of bleach and is deodorized as well as having sodium hydroxide added to it.
 It is also often hydrogenated, therefore it now contains trans-fats.
 Unlike unrefined coconut oil, refined coconut oil often uses too much heat that can denature the oil.

 MCT Oil – Medium Chain Triglyceride Oil

 Although medium-chain fatty acids are found within coconut oil, you can also purchase pure MCT oil.
-MCTs is easy to digested and processed by the liver into energy known as ketones, which provides the brain with energy much like glucose.
-It does not get solid below 76% and does not contain the same benefits as unrefined coconut oil, however for individuals looking to lose weight it is a great addition into your diet, particularly useful to add to smoothies and soups.
+MCTs are easy to digested and processed by the liver into energy known as ketones, which provides the brain with energy much like glucose.
+It does not get solid below 76% and does not contain the same benefits as unrefined coconut oil, however for individuals looking to lose weight it is a great addition to your diet, particularly useful to add to smoothies and soups.

 Benefits of Coconut Oil

 Coconut oil is high in healthy saturated fats (which boost fat burning and provide the body with a quick easy to use energy), full of medium-chain triglycerides all of which provide the body with many health benefits.